 South African Conservationist Vincent van der Merwe is often referred to as a cheetah matchmaker.
 His work involves pairing together compatible mates in hopes of reviving healthy cheetah populations throughout their African homeland.
 Follow along as Vincent and his team relocate a male cheetah from South Africa to Malawi, among the first to be successfully reintroduced in the country.
 Tune in to Nat Geo Wild’s Big Cat Week Sept 7-11 and learn more about how Nat Geo is working to save big cats.

 Culture and heritage are deeply engrained in all aspects of Swazi life, ensuring an unforgettable experience for all.
 As well as the rich culture, the overwhelming friendliness of the people makes all visitors feel truly welcome and very safe.
 Add to that a stunning landscapes of mountains and valleys, forests and plains; plus wildlife reserves across the country that are home to The Big Five, and you have all that’s best about Africa in one small but perfectly formed and welcoming country.

-Sign up to hear from Jeremy about filming opportunities and our latest news.
+Sign up to hear from Jeremy about filming opportunities and the latest on-location news.

 Tell me a little bit about your project.
 I'll get back to you as soon as I can with some ideas of how I can make your story shine.

-Copyright © 2020 Jeremy Là Zelle - All Rights Reserved.
+Copyright © 2023 Jeremy LA Zelle - All Rights Reserved.